Flockport currently supports the following distributions

 flockport addbr br0 -s 10.0.50.0/24 -n -d domain

 The -s flag sets the subnet range and must be in the x.x.x.x/xx subnet format ie 10.0.10.0/24.
-The -n flag sets masquerading for outward internet access for the br0 network interface.
+Masquerading is on by default.
+The -n flag sets masquerading for outward internet access for the br0 network interface off.
 The -d flag sets the domain.
 For instance the default flockport bridge is set to the '.app' domain.
 When you add a bridge you can set a specific domain for that network.

-Flockport recipes are a set of instructions to build containers.
+Flockport recipes are a set of instructions to build app containers.
 Recipes make it easy to define your applications for repeatable builds and create and share container based applications.

 To build a container simply point it at a folder with a .recipe file.

 flockport build wordpress

 This will build a container as per the instructions found in the wordpress.recipe file.

 Recipes should have the .recipe extension.
 Any supporting assets required for the container build ie configuration files, should be in the same folder.

-The recipe format uses a few main instructions.
+The recipe format uses a few key words.

 ENV MINIO_HOME /opt/minio